Bray’s release, WWE concern, WWE gold medal

-Most of the wrestling world was shocked last Saturday when WWE announced it had released Bray Wyatt.
+Most of the wrestling world was shocked on July 31 when WWE announced it had released Bray Wyatt.

 The two-time WWE Universal champion and former WWE champion is a great example of Vince McMahon’s edict years ago about how he didn’t want to have stars in WWE as the company was the star.